mckoh/blob_creator/CONTRIBUTING.md

 Contributions to this project are welcome.
 If you find a bug or have a feature request, you can go to "Issues" in the main menu.
 If you would like to advance this code base on your own, you are welcome to fork this project.
+The project is issued under the MIT License, allowing you to reuse its code in any possible way.